golanlevin/60-212/2026/assignments/assignment_5_ai.md

 ![Dino+p5](img/5/dino-diffusion-hi.png)

-*(10%, 30 minutes, due Monday 11/11)* [Diffusion models](https://en.wikipedia.org/wiki/Diffusion_model) are the core algorithms used in popular AI-image generation tools like MidJourney.
-In this quick warm-up exercise, you will experiment with using custom, generative p5.js graphics to "condition" (guide) a simple diffusion AI.
+*(10%, 30 minutes)* [Diffusion models](https://en.wikipedia.org/wiki/Diffusion_model) are the core algorithms used in popular AI-image generation tools like MidJourney.
+In this quick warm-up exercise, you will experiment with using custom generative p5.js graphics to "condition" (guide) a simple diffusion AI.
 We will base our work on "Dino Diffusion", an ultra-minimal diffusion model created by [Ollin Boer Bohan](https://madebyoll.in/) that generates 512×512 botanical images in the browser, in real-time.

 * **Read** "[Dino Diffusion: Bare-bones Diffusion Models](https://madebyoll.in/posts/dino_diffusion/)" (2023) by Ollin Boer Bohan.
 (You can play with Bohan's [demo here](https://madebyoll.in/posts/dino_diffusion/demo/).)
-This is an estimated 12-minute reading.
+This is an estimated 12-minute reading. *You will be asked to respond to this reading (see below).*
-* **Write** a sentence sharing something you learned from this article, in the Discord channel `#51-dino-diffusion`.
 * **Fork** [this OpenProcessing sketch](https://openprocessing.org/@golan/3016653), which is a p5.js port of Bohan's Dino-Diffusion project.
 In your sketch's `LIBRARIES` tab, you should also **ensure** that your sketch includes the following ONNX runtime library: `https://cdn.jsdelivr.net/npm/onnxruntime-web@1.30.0/dist/ort.webgl.min.js`
 * **Experiment** with this sketch as follows:
   * Press RETURN to start or re-start the AI process.